 The company is named after Kon-Tiki Viracocha, the Incan god of creation.
 The god is represented by an old man with the sun's rays as his crown, carrying two lightning bolts with a tear in his eye that represents the rain; the name “Viracocha” means “sea foam.”
 He disappeared into the Pacific Ocean near Manta, where the northern itinerary of a Kontiki Expeditions cruise begins.

-They carefully chose his name for their luxury expedition cruises in Ecuador; it exemplifies a connection with the country's ancient culture, with adventure, exploration and discovery.
-The connection with the land and people of Ecuador are the soul of these expeditions.
+They carefully chose his name for their luxury expedition cruises in Ecuador; it exemplifies a connection with the country's ancient culture, with adventure, exploration, and discovery.
+The connection with the land and people of Ecuador is the soul of these expeditions.

-Onboard, Kontiki walks the talk of sustainability.
-They do not have single use plastic onboard and they use sustainable materials when possible (like PET rugs is staterooms that are made of recycled plastic bottles).
-They involve themselves in projects and Non-Governmental Organizations (NGOs) that promote conservation of our oceans and beaches.
+Onboard, Kontiki walks the talk of cruise sustainability.
+They do not have single-use plastic onboard and they use sustainable materials when possible (like PET rugs in staterooms that are made of recycled plastic bottles).
+They involve themselves in projects and Non-Governmental Organizations (NGOs) that promote the conservation of our oceans and beaches.